oar-team/oar/Docs/documentation/OAR-DOCUMENTATION-ADMIN.rst

       SUSPEND_RESUME_SCRIPT_TIMEOUT=60

 .. _JOB_RESOURCE_MANAGER_PROPERTY_DB_FIELD:

-  - Indicate the name of the database field that contains the cpu number of the node.
-If this option is set then users must use `OARSH`_ instead of ssh to walk on each nodes that they have reserved via oarsub.
+  - Specify the name of the database field that will be passed to the JOB_RESOURCE_MANAGER script.
+If this option is set then users must use OARSH_ instead of ssh to walk on the nodes they reserve using oarsub.
+    (if defined, this option turns on the execution of JOB_RESOURCE_MANAGER script execution on each job nodes: initialize cpuset, job keys, clean nodes, ...)
     ::

       JOB_RESOURCE_MANAGER_PROPERTY_DB_FIELD=cpuset